Spain PM hopes Tenerife wildfire will stabilise 'in coming days'

 The blaze broke out after the archipelago suffered a heatwave that left many areas tinder dry.

-The Canary Islands typically experience spring-like temperatures all year but the mercury soared to hit 40 degrees Celsius (104 Fahrenheit) in some parts.
+The Canary Islands typically experience spring-like temperatures all year but temperatures have recently soared to 40 degrees Celsius (104 Fahrenheit) in some parts.

 The seven-island archipelago is located off the northwest coast of Africa and southwest of mainland Spain.
 At their nearest point, the islands are 100 kilometres (60 miles) from Morocco.